- Visiting Us

 Gardens without wildlife are dull places.
 Being responsible to help and encourage the wildlife population is fun and rewarding.
-You can easily create the right environment in your garden to encourage and support insects, birdlife and small animals.
+You can easily create the right environment in your garden to encourage and support birds, insects and small animals.
 We have a wide range of treats for your wildlife and birds.

 If you’re lacking wildlife in your garden then why not speak to one of our members of staff who can assist you on how to encourage some of our native wildlife back to your garden.

 Different birds have different habits when it comes to feeding so if you are looking to attract a wide variety of birds to your garden the best way is to offer a variety of places for them to have breakfast,lunch or tea!

 Providing food at ground level benefits many birds, including blackbirds, thrushes, wrens and robins.